Classes

 Kitchen Beers

 Humans have been brewing beer for eons.
-Using an infinite variety of ingredients and processes, we’ve been making fermented beverages since we originated as a species.
+Using an infinite variety of ingredients and processes, we’ve been making fermented beverages for thousands of years.
 While modern practices can be quite technical and require a great deal of equipment, the fundamentals of brewing are surprisingly simple.
-Beer was made at home for most ofContinue Reading
+You can do this with just a few pieces ofContinue Reading

 Duluth Folk School Library Register